 Speaking of ingredients, there is plenty of opportunity to adjust the taste of this hummus.
 I’ve doubled the amount of coconut aminos (not the soy sauce though.)
 And, I’ve used just 1 teaspoon of brown sugar….and an entire tablespoon.
 If you’re feeling experimental, start with a small amount of an ingredient, mix it up in the food processor, taste test, and adjust as necessary.

-- 16 ounce can chick peas (garbanzos), drained and rinsed
+- 16 ounces chick peas garbanzos, drained and rinsed

 - 1 Tablespoon Coconut Aminos or Low-Sodium Soy Sauce